 I defended my PhD thesis on numerical simulation of frictional contacts in complex materials (such as hair and sand) in December 2016.
 This research was done under the supervision of Florence Bertails-Descoubes at Inria and Université Grenoble Alpes.
-I am now working as a Simulation Researcher for Weta Digital.
+I am now working as a Simulation Researcher for the VFX industry.
 See my full resume below.

 bogus is a free and open-source C++ library that provides